 4

 Tag peer reviewers & submitSame ≥2 peer reviewer requirement.
+Event proposals remain editable only while still pending in untouched peer review, or after Admin reopens them for edit, or during the special forwarded-review resubmission path.
 Post-event feedback is enabled by default.

 Every proposal form saves your work automatically to your browser's local storage as you type.
-If you accidentally close the tab, your session expires, or the server returns a validation error, your draft is waiting when you return — up to 2 days from the last edit.
-A banner will offer to Restore or Discard it.
-Once you successfully submit, the draft is deleted immediately.
+If you accidentally close the tab, your session expires, or the server returns a validation error, your draft is waiting when you return for up to 2 days from the last edit.
+After a successful first submission, future editing is controlled by workflow state: normal editing is allowed only before any peer responds, Admin can reopen a rejected proposal for editing and reset peer review, and Admin can also allow a special resubmission after forwarded review without clearing prior peer approvals.
+Your own proposals and the proposals where you are tagged as a reviewer now each have separate hubs with direct View, Edit, Review, and Tracking links.

 Peer Reviewers — the Rules